-Before choosing a stepper motor according to your needs, it is necessary to check the torque, speed curve of the motor.
+Before choosing a stepper motor according to your needs, it is necessary to check the torque and speed curve of the motor.
 All this information is available to its manufacturer and is a graphical representation of the torque of a motor at a certain speed.

 A stepper motor is usually a two-phase motor such as unipolar or otherwise bipolar.
 In a unipolar motor, there are two windings for each phase.
 Here, the center-taped is a common lead between the two windings towards the pole.
 Unipolar motors have 5 to 8 leads.

-Unipolar with 8 leads will facilitate both these connections such as series and parallel.
-While a motor with 5 leads or 6 leads has a series connection of stator coils.
-Unipolar motors can be operated easily as they do not need to reverse the flow of current inside the driving circuit when they are running which are known as bifilar motors.
+Unipolar with eight leads will facilitate both these connections, such as series and parallel.
+While a motor with five leads or six leads has a series connection of stator coils.
+Unipolar motors can be operated easily as they do not need to reverse the flow of current inside the driving circuit when they are running, which are known as bifilar motors.

 Stepper Motor Circuit & Its Operation:

 The function of the stepper motor is different from that of the DC motor.
 It rotates when a power supply is supplied to its terminal.
-While in stepper motor on the other hand the electromagnet of the tooth is effectively arranged around the central gear-shaped part of the iron.
+While in the stepper motor, on the other hand, the electromagnet of the tooth is effectively arranged around the central gear-shaped part of the iron.
 The electromagnet is excited by an external circuit.
 For example, a microcontroller.

 The first electromagnet is powered to rotate the motor shaft.
 Which magnetically attracts the teeth of the gear to the teeth of the electromagnet.
 The time when the teeth of the gear are first aligned with the electromagnet.
 It is then slightly offset by the forward electromagnet.

-This way the motor can be rotated in a certain way.
+This way, the motor can be rotated in a certain way.
 The stepper motor does not rotate continuously like other motors.
 They turn into steps.
-The stator has 4 coils with a 90o angle between them.
+The stator has four coils with a 90o angle between them.